 A convertible bond (or preferred share) is a hybrid security, part debt and part equity.
 Its valuation is derived from both the level of interest rates and the price of the underlying equity.
 Several convertible bond pricing approaches are available to value these complex hybrid securities such as Binomial Tree, Partial Differential Equation and Monte Carlo simulation.
 One of the earliest approaches was the Binomial Tree model originally developed by Goldman Sachs [1,2] and this model allows for an efficient implementation with high accuracy.
 The Binomial Tree model is flexible enough to support the implementation of bespoke exotic features such as redemption and conversion by the issuer, lockout periods, conversion and retraction by the share owner etc.

 In this post, we will summarize the key steps in valuing a convertible bond using the Binomial Tree approach.
-Detailed description of the method and examples are provided in references [1,2].
+Detailed description of the method and examples are provided in References [1,2].
+We also provide sample programs in Excel and Python for pricing a convertible bond.

 Generally, the value of a convertible bond with embedded features depends on: